nethen-ui/CS-Made-Easy/README.md

 We are not just sharing content.
 We are actively:

 - Teaching students in real classrooms
-- Adapting CS50-level material to high school level
+- Adapting advanced-level material to high school level
 - Building foundational CS skills in our community
 - Creating a system that outlives us